-With the mass shift in employee expectations and greater demand for flexibility in the workplace, whether this be down to saving money, being able to travel and work from anywhere, or spend more time with the family; there has indeed been a shift in employee needs and wants over the past decade.
+With the mass shift in employee expectations and greater demand for flexibility in the workplace, whether this be down to saving money, being able to travel and work from anywhere, or spending more time with the family; there has indeed been a shift in employee needs and wants over the past decade.
 Employees are now demanding a shift towards a digital workplace.

 76% of millennials place flexibility above their salary and would even take a pay cut to gain more flexibility, and with the average person now spending 90,000 hours at work over the course of their life, no wonder there’s been a change in mindset!
 This has meant that companies have adapted to become more employee-centric and more flexible.
 With talent being harder to attract and retain, remote working being easier than ever, and agility (especially now) now being key to success, it’s little surprise that distributed teams are on the rise!

-Increased team agility: another benefit to running as a distributed company is speed.
-Naturally a distributed team model aligns with the ‘follow the sun’ methodology.
-This means that fully distributed teams, with team members dotted around the world have people ‘on the clock’ for more of each 24 hour period.
+Another benefit to running as a distributed company is speed.
+Naturally, a distributed team model aligns with the ‘follow the sun’ methodology.
+This means that fully distributed teams, with team members dotted around the world, have people ‘on the clock’ for more of each 24-hour period.
 This enables businesses to respond to opportunities more quickly, as well as client queries, providing a better service which can potentially give them a competitive advantage.

 The distributed team model can also be extremely beneficial in helping companies expand and scale in new territories.
 If you have people on the ground in that new region, working in the same time zone, it can be advantageous for a number of departments such as Customer Service, Sales and Marketing, and a number of reasons such as localisation and response time.

-Hold structured meetings: staying connected is vital for every team, whether in the office, or working as a distributed team.
+Staying connected is vital for every team member, whether in the office or working as a distributed team.
 Depending on the needs of your team, meetings can be held daily or weekly, but there is one key best practice for all teams: make sure that your team meetings are structured.
-There’s a temptation if you haven’t seen your colleagues for a while to want to catch up about non-work related things, (and that’s totally fine and normal!) but if you’re a chatty team, then ensure you have structured catch up time in place for your meetings, otherwise video calls can turn into productivity killers.
-For example, if you have a team meeting on Monday and a check-in again on Friday, then put in place 10/15 minutes of catch up time and when that 15 minutes is over, it’s time to talk about business!
+There’s a temptation if you haven’t seen your colleagues for a while to want to catch up about non-work related things, (and that’s totally fine and normal!) but if you’re a chatty team, then ensure you have structured catch up time in place for your meetings, otherwise, video calls can turn into productivity killers.
+For example, if you have a team meeting on Monday and a check-in again on Friday, then put in place 10/15 minutes of catch-up time and when that 15 minutes is over, it’s time to talk about business!

 So, are distributed teams the future?

 As we mentioned above, "Distributed teams" are a team where particular work in separated geographical locations from each other. with all the benefits that the distributed team model has to offer, not just for companies, but importantly for employees; this major shift has been a long time coming.
-It was reported by GetApp that remote workers have risen by 400% in the last decade and work flexibility was reported by many, including LinkedIn to be one of the biggest work trends of last year.
+It was reported by GetApp that fully remote workers have risen by 400% in the last decade and work flexibility was reported by many, including LinkedIn to be one of the biggest work trends of last year.
 We are in agreement with the likes of Monday.com and Forbes, and to quote the latter and conclude “Without a doubt, the future of work is distributed”.